IntersectMBO/plutus/README.md

       proofs of the corresponding type level operations.

    2. [TermIndexedBySyntacticType.Term.Reduction](TermIndexedBySyntacticType/Term/Reduction.lagda)
       This file contains the reduction relation for terms (also known as the small step operational semantics) and the progress proof.
       Preservation is, again, inherent.
+Note that this version of progress doesn't handle type conversions in terms.

 2. [TermIndexedBySyntacticType.Evaluation](TermIndexedBySyntacticType/Evaluation.lagda)
 contains the evaluator the terms.
 It takes a *gas* argument which is the number of steps of reduction that are allowed.
 It returns both a result and trace of reduction steps or *out of gas*.
+Not that this version of evaluation doesn't handle type conversions in terms.

 3. [TermIndexedBySyntacticType.Examples](TermIndexedBySyntacticType/Examples.lagda)
 contains some examples of Church and Scott Numerals.
 Currently it is